Sofanor Parra: First years

-In May 1869 he graduated from the Military Academy with the rank of ensign of cavalry and entered the Chilean Army, forming part of the Regiment Mounted Hunters.
-As an officer of that cavalry regiment he participated in the military campaigns of the Occupation of Araucanía, between 1872 and 1874.
+In May 1869 he graduated from the military academy with the rank of ensign of cavalry and entered the Chilean Army, forming part of the Regiment Cazadores a Caballo.
+As an officer of that cavalry regiment, he participated in the military campaigns of the Occupation of Araucanía, between 1872 and 1874.
 He operated on the Malleco River line, under the command of Colonel Gregorio Urrutia.
 During this period he was promoted to second lieutenant and then lieutenant in 1875.

 War of the Pacific

 When hostilities against Peru and Bolivia began in early 1879, Parra moved north with his cavalry regiment.
-In this war he would participate in almost all land military actions, which earned him the nickname "Immortal".
+In this war, he would participate in almost all land military actions, which earned him the nickname "Immortal".

-His first military action in the north was at the Battle of Calama in March, where he commanded a section of the Mounted Hunters.
+His first military action in the north was at the Battle of Calama in March, where he commanded a section of his regiment.
 During the naval campaign, he was present in the bombardment of Antofagasta by the Peruvian ironclad Húascar.

-In 2 November he was at the Battle of Pisagua, military action with which the Campaign of Tarapacá began.
-In that same month, already as captain, he participated in the reconnaissance of an area with two companies of Mounted Hunters, which he had under his command with a captain named Baharona, but both under the command of Lieutenant Colonel Francisco Vergara.
+In 2 November he was at the Battle of Pisagua, the military action with which the Campaign of Tarapacá began.
+In that same month, already as captain, he participated in the reconnaissance of an area with two companies of Cazadores a Caballo, which he had under his command with a captain named Baharona, but both under the command of Lieutenant Colonel José Francisco Vergara.
 During reconnaissance, he fought a fierce cavalry battle, in which they defeated a Peruvian-Bolivian cavalry force at Pampa Germania.
 Later, he was present in the Battle of San Francisco.

 Between 1880 and 1881 he participated in the Campaign of Tacna–Arica and the Campaign of Lima, under General Manuel Baquedano.
 In the first campaign he was present in military actions such as the Battle of Los Ángeles, Battle of Pajonales de Sama, in the military operations in the Locumba valley, Battle of Tacna, Battle of Arica and in Tarata against the montoneras of the Peruvian Leoncio Prado.
-In the second campaign he was in the Battle of Chorrillos and in the Battle of Miraflores, engagements that allowed the Chilean occupation of Lima in 1881.
+In the second campaign, he was in the Battle of Chorrillos and in the Battle of Miraflores, engagements that allowed the Chilean occupation of Lima in 1881.